phcode-dev/phoenix/README.md

 ## Building Release artifacts

 * run `npm install`
-* To build the release artifacts: `npm run release`
+* To build the release artifacts, run one of the following commands depending on what build you want:
+  * `npm run release:dev`, `npm run release:staging`, `npm run release:prod`
 * The release artifacts to host will be in `dist` folder.

 ## Running tests